You may have heard the terms digital nomad and remote work before but if you are wondering what is the difference, I have got the answer for you!

 I aim to stay at least until my visa runs out in each country I visit which is normally a month.
 So, on this journey, I ended up living in Bangkok for 4 weeks last year.
 I actually have lived in Bangkok way back in 2014 but I wasn’t a digital nomad then.
 So, I will include my recent experience which was basically working from coworking spaces in Bangkok.
 The ones I recommend are the Metropolitan hotel coworking space, the Hubba in Sathorn also multiple locations, and Hive in Thonglor.
 Personally, 2019 was a hard year for me although I was traveling a lot.
 So, I was finding it terribly hard to focus but these spaces were perfect to just put my head down and work.

 Bali is a beautiful place if you want that semi-quiet town to just focus on your work online or offline, whether that be to write your daily blogs, novel, the next book, or code.
 Internet connection is decent with your sim card, the food is great, and plenty of inspiring sunrises and sunsets to watch from your stunning cheap villas!

 In Bali, I was also working as a digital nomad putting out valuable guides such as Bali itineraries, earning money from my blog, social media channels, and sponsorships.

 8. Sydney, Australia 2020

-Sydney is an expensive city to live as a digital nomad but it is worth it for the experience.
-Imagine working from some of the best beaches in the world although time zone could be a pain.
+Sydney is an expensive city to live in as a digital nomad but it is worth it for the experience.
+Imagine working from some of the best beaches in the world although the time zone could be a pain.
 This now brings us to my present state which I am proud to say is still a digital nomad lifestyle.
 (But due to we know what, it is starting to look more like remote worker)

 Well, I am actually happy I still get to do what makes me happy even though I seriously hope we will be able to travel soon.
 We all have to do our part to continue to flatten the curve though.